Picture a king.

 on the team to fill the roles that came naturally to them, and thereby to add maximum value to the team’s work.

-This is a model I believe in wholeheartedly and that Belbin actively enables.
-At Smartt Strategies, we’ve developed an approach for determining where you sit—identifying the specific team roles where you naturally shine—and for helping you build that table around yourself that you can populate to build the strongest, most effective, results-getting, high-performance team possible.
+This is a model I believe in wholeheartedly, and Belbin actively enables it.
+At Smartt Strategies, we’ve developed an approach for determining where you sit—identifying the specific Team Roles where you naturally shine—and for helping you build that table around yourself that you can populate to build the strongest-performing, most effective team possible.

 Because leadership isn’t about muscling your way to the head of the table.
 It’s a more subtle art, and it starts (as so many things do) with self-knowledge.